mahdiyazdani/Hypermarket/docs/blurry-product-images.md

 * Optionally, change the WooCommerce image sizes for specific needs.
 * Then **Save Changes**.

+Any new product images that are uploaded will now have thumbnails in these settings, and should appear without distortion or blurriness.

 ?> Note that saving changes does **NOT** automatically update all previously uploaded product imagery.
 To update old images, WordPress needs to [regenerate the thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails).
 This is to ensure that all affected images are resized to match the new dimensions.